r0x0r/pywebview/README.md

 ## Windows

-`comtypes`
+`pywin32`, `comtypes`.
+ActiveState distribution of Python 2 comes with pywin32 preinstalled

 ## OS X

 `pyobjc`.
-It comes bundled with the python presinstalled in OS X. For Python 3 you have to install it separately.
+PyObjC comes presintalled with the python bundled in OS X. For Python 3 you have to install it separately.

 ## Linux